oprypin/crsfml/gitbook/graphics-vertex-array.md

 class MyEntity
     include SF::TransformableM

-    # add functions to play with the entity's geometry / colors / texturing...
+    # add methods to play with the entity's geometry / colors / texturing...

     def draw(target, states)
         # apply the entity's transform -- combine it with the one that was passed by the caller